-- (1) A holder of a certificate issued under these Regulations may apply to change the name on the certificate. - (2) The holder shall include with any such request- - (a) the current certificate; and - (b) an original legal document verifying the change of name; - (3) The Authority may change the name on the certificate and issue a replacement certificate; - (4) The Authority shall return to the holder the original documents specified in subregulation 2(b) and retain copies of those documents and return the replaced certificate with an endorsement that it has been cancelled.
+(1) A holder of a certificate issued under these Regulations may apply to change the name on the certificate.

+- (2) The holder of a certificate shall include with the request- - (a) the current certificate; and - (b) an original legal document verifying the change of name. - (3) The authority may change the name on the certificate and issue a replacement certificate. - (4) The authority shall return to the holder the original documents submitted under subregulation (2)(b) and retain copies of those documents and return the replaced certificate with an endorsement that it has been cancelled

-50. Change of address
+47. Change of address

-- (1) A holder of a certificate, licence or authorisation issued under these Regulations shall notify the Authority of the change in the physical and mailing address and shall do so in the case of- - (a) the physical address, at least fourteen days in advance; and - (b) mailing address upon the change; - (2) A person who does not notify the Authority of the change in the physical address within the time frame specified in subregulation (1) shall not exercise the privileges of the certificate or authorisation.
+- (1) A holder of a licence, certificate, approval or authorisation issued under these Regulations shall notify the authority of the change in the physical or mailing address and shall do so in the case of- - (a) the physical address, at least fourteen days in advance; and - (b) mailing address, upon the change. - (2) A person who does not notify the authority of the change in the physical address within the time frame specified in subregulation (1) shall not exercise the privileges of the licence, certificate, approval or authorisation that he or she holds.

-51. Replacement of documents
+48. Replacement of documents

-A person may apply to the Authority in the prescribed form for replacement of documents issued under these Regulations if such documents are lost or destroyed.
+A person may apply to the authority on the form and in a manner determined by the authority in the applicable technical guidance materials for replacement of documents issued under these Regulations, when such documents are lost or destroyed.